Fixed-Displacement Pump (IL)

 Details

-Vector of angular velocity data for tabular parameterization of leakage and friction torque.
-The elements of the vector must be listed in ascending order.
+An angular velocity data vector for tabular parameterization of leakage and friction moment.
+The elements of the vector should be listed in ascending order.

 Dependencies

-To use this parameter, set Leakage and friction parameterization to `Tabulated data - volumetric and mechanical efficiencies'.
+To use this parameter, set the Leakage and friction parameterization parameter to Tabulated data - volumetric and mechanical efficiencies or Tabulated data - volumetric and mechanical losses.

 |